All content at Paqmind is well organized so it's probably a good idea to begin from the learning units

 - Practice with exercises.
 Analyze our example solutions.

-- Repeat for every lesson.
+- Repeat for every tutorial.
 Refer to theory as necessary.

 - Make a project.
 Milestone by milestone.